aprsworld/wsBroadcast/README.md

 * `node ws-broadcast.js -x 60 --webdir WebClient  --tcp-client [server]` to mirror an existing server.

 ## Using wscat
-`wscat -c http://hostname:8889` to receive continuous updates of the data in JSON format.
+* `wscat -c http://hostname:8889` to receive continuous updates of the data in JSON format.

 ## Using nc
-`cat data.json | nc hostname 1230` to update the data with JSON. *(The file MUST be terminated with the terminator character.
+* `cat data.json | nc hostname 1230` to update the data with JSON. *(The file MUST be terminated with the terminator character.
 Currently: '\n'.)*
-`nc hostname 1231` to receive the latest data in JSON format.
+* `nc hostname 1231` to receive the latest data in JSON format.

---
+* `nc hostname 1337` to receive continuous updates of the data in JSON format.

+---
 Copyright (C) APRS World, LLC.
 2015
 ALL RIGHTS RESERVED!
 david@aprsworld.com